-- 1.0 Approval of Candidates for Graduation - 1.1 Each semester, lists of candidates for graduation shall be made available to faculty.
-Lists shall be distributed as follows: (a) Senate office, one copy of all lists; (b) Office of the Provost, one copy of all lists; and (c) academic departments and schools, one copy of lists of candidates in the majors.
-Faculty shall be notified of the distribution.
-The Senate copy of lists shall be made available at the Senate meeting at which the full-time faculty members of the Senate vote approval of the candidates for graduation in accordance with sec.
-2.0 of the Preamble. - 1.2 Faculty objecting to the appearance of any candidate's name on any of the graduation lists may register such objection through the department chair or school director or the Senate office.
-The objections shall be forwarded to the Provost, who shall investigate the objections and report to the Senate.
-The Provost shall make necessary adjustments in the graduation list. - 2.0 Summer Graduation: The faculties of the summer session shall be expressly delegated the authority by the faculty of the university to act for the faculty of the university in the matter of recommending all candidates for graduation at the end of the summer session. - 3.0 Required Scholarship for Graduation - 3.1 Time Limit on Completion of Requirements for the Major: As authorized by Title 5 of the California Code of Regulations, sec.
+- 1.2.
+Faculty objecting to the appearance of any candidate's name on any of the graduation lists may register such objections through the department chair or school director or the Senate office.
+The objections shall be forwarded to the Provost, who shall investigate the objections and report to a closed session of the Senate Executive Committee.
+The Provost shall make necessary adjustments in the graduation list. - 2.0 Summer Graduation: The faculties of the summer session shall be expressly delegated the authority by the faculty of the university to act for the faculty of the university in the matter of recommending all candidates for graduation at the end of the summer session.

+3.0 Required Scholarship for Graduation

+- 3.1.
+Time Limit on Completion of Requirements for the Major: As authorized by Title 5 of the California Code of Regulations, sec.
 40401, departments or schools may require that specific baccalaureate degree requirements be met within as few as seven years of the date of the degree.
 The requirements shall consist of advanced courses and examinations in areas of knowledge changing so rapidly that information may be obsolete after seven years.
 Proposals to identify degree requirements subject to the seven-year restriction shall be approved by the department or school, college, and university.
 The requirements shall be identified in the General Catalog, and departments or schools shall keep evaluators informed how students may certify recency of subject matter.
-When a student is required to repeat a course taken more than seven years before, only the last grade shall be used in computation of the grade point average.
+When a student is required to repeat a course taken more than seven years before, only the last grade shall be used in computation of the grade point average. - 3.2.
+Scholarship required by Title 5 reads: